France–Holy See relations

-Holy See–France relations are very ancient and have existed since the 5th century.
+France–Holy See relations are very ancient and have existed since the 5th century.
 They have been durable to the extent that France is sometimes called the eldest daughter of the Church (fille aînée de l'Église in French).

 Areas of cooperation between Paris and the Holy See have traditionally included education, health care, the struggle against poverty and international diplomacy.
 Before the establishment of the welfare state, Church involvement was evident in many sectors of French society.
 Today, Paris's international peace initiatives are often in line with those of the Holy See, which favors dialogue on a global level.

 Early Middle Ages

 The first Council of Orléans officially sealed a long-lasting alliance between the papacy and the monarchy.
 The Carolingians strongly enforced these laws for centuries, but they often took it to themselves to name bishops and control church activities.

 Late Middle Ages

 The Gregorian reform was successfully imposed on France.
 Boniface VIII had a bitter dispute with Philip the Fair over the temporal power of the pope.
 These divisions eventually led to the Western Schism, which was only resolved after the end of the Avignon papacy.
 Unresolved controversies from that schismatic period led to the wars of religion, in which the Catholic side ultimately prevailed in France.